-Contracts, liability and insurance knowledge are other crucial issues surrounding live performance, and in particular affecting self-employed performers.
+Contracts, liability and insurance knowledge are other crucial issues surrounding live performance which, in particular, affect self-employed performers.
 Candidates should have a clear idea on how they can protect their professional interests in this environment and be able to explain to the examiner what a standard performance contract would contain, what type of liability insurance they would expect to be in place for themselves and for the venue and how they might proceed should this not be in place.
-In addition they should be able to take the examiner through what they would include in any performance contract and with whom they would make such contracts.
-Candidates should also have a basic knowledge of the potential recourse they would have should said contract be broken, and their own liability should they be the ones to break it.
+In addition, they should be able to take the examiner through what they would include in any performance contract and with whom they would make such contracts.
+Candidates should show thorough knowledge of any potential recourse for them should the contract be broken and/or their own liability should they be the ones to break the contract.